📷 A Starling (mobile coffee) vendor pedals through Jakarta’s streets, balancing drinks and daily livelihood

 📷 A roaster releases freshly roasted coffee beans into the cooling tray, where skill, timing, and human judgment shape the final character of each batch.

-📷 Under focused light, a female staff hand-picks defective beans after roasting, a meticulous step where quality is protected one decision at a time.
+📷 Under focused light, a female staff hand-picks defective beans coming out from a sorting machine, a meticulous step where quality is protected one decision at a time.

 Credit and Contributor